 Altman has covered most major news events in the state over the past dozen years at Fox as well as hosting his popular weekly travel segment “Daytrippers”.
 Jim has toured the world on assignment for FOX61 including reporting from the shores of Cuba, to the streets of Ireland, and to the sidelines of the Super Bowl.

 In his time at FOX61, Jim has been the recipient of numerous News Emmys including awards for Feature News Reporting, Spot News Reporting, Health and Science Reporting, Sports Reporting, News Writing, and an array of awards for Outstanding News Talent.
-This year Jimmy became a 30-time recipient; Honored with Emmy Awards for Feature News Reporting, best Arts and Entertainment Segment, and Overall Sports Reporting.
-Additionally, Jim was recognized with this year’s New England Edward R. Murrow Award for News Writing.
+This year Jimmy became a 31-time recipient; Honored with the Emmy Award for Outstanding Reporter – Human Interest.
+Last year he won for Feature News Reporting, Best Arts and Entertainment Segment, and Overall Sports Reporting.
+Additionally, Jim was recognized with the 2017 New England Edward R. Murrow Award for News Writing.